 VII.
-Policie es for Need-Based Funds YES NO OTHER A. Do the application policies require use of the U.S. Department of Education Free Application for Federal Student Aid (FAFSA)?
-B. To be considered for aid, do independent students submit documentation to their school's financial aid office in accordance with federal requirements?
-No federal requirement to do so?
-C. If verification is performed, are all discrepancies between the FAFSA and the income tax return resolved?
-D. Has the financial aid office obtained information regarding students certified for: a. veteran's benefits? b. other public benefits?
-2) Are benefits compared with the financial aid application and apparent discrepancies resolved?
-E. Is it institutional policy that no State-funded, need-based student assistance is disbursed until a complete application is submitted containing: All required application signatures?
-Required certification by student that (he/she) does not owe a repayment to any institution and is not in default on any educational loan to any institution?
-3) Application has sufficient information to determine eligibility?
-4) Sufficient information and detail on application to evaluate need using a valid FAFSA?
-5) Application contains statements of penalties for intentionally providing incorrect information?
-6) Information is collected that parallels the information required by CCHE in its Residency Classification Form (CCHE-C-1)?
-For private schools, this information is used for state-funded financial aid purposes only.
+Polici es for Need-Based Funds YES NO OTHER A. Do the application policies re Department of Education Free Student Aid (FAFSA)? = В. To be considered for aid, do ind documentation to their school's accordance with federal requirement financial aid office in C. Are all discrepancies between the tax return resolved? e FAFSA and the income D. Has the financial aid office obtain students certified for: ned information regarding 1) a. veterans benefits if requi the 2011-12 award year, ve no longer treated as estimate teran educational benefits b. other public benefits?2) Are benefits compared application and apparent disc E. Is it institutional policy that no student assistance is disbursed un is submitted containing: 1) All required application sign oturas?
+2) Required certification by stu owe a repayment to any default on any educational lo dent that (he/she) does not institution and is not in 3) Application has sufficient eligibility?
+4) Sufficient information and evaluate need using a valid F 5) Application contains state ments of penalties for intentionally providing incor Information is collected that required by CCHE in its Form (CCHE-C-1)?
+For information is used for seconds. parallels the information Residency Classification r private schools, this

-parameters recommended by CCHE to include costs described in I, J, K below?
-If not, was justification sent to CCHE and approval granted?
-OTHER Does the budget include the current year's tuition and fees, recognizing difference in charges for: Full-time enrollment?
+F. Is the institutional student budget constructed using parameters recommended by CCHE to include costs described in I, J, K below?
+If not, was justification sent to CCHE?
+Was approval granted?
+YES NO OTHER G. Does the budget include the current year's tuition and fees, recognizing difference in charges for: Full-time enrollment?
 Half-time enrollment?
-Less than half-time enrollment?
-Does the budget include books and supplies and recognize difference in costs for: Full-time enrollment?
+Less than half-time enrollment? Н. Does the budget include books and supplies and recognize difference in costs for: Full-time enrollment?
 Half-time enrollment?
 NOTE: Less than half-time enrollment is no longer eligible for state aid.
-Does the budget provide the cost of living for student and include the following expenses: Housing?
+I. Does the budget provide the cost of living for student and include the following expenses: Housing?
 Food?
 Transportation?
 Clothing, personal maintenance, recreation and entertainment?
 Medical care?
-Child care?
-Required packaging policy elements: documented need?
+Dependent care?
+Loan fees for student borrower?
+Disability expenses (if applicable) Study abroad expenses (if applicable) First professional license (if applicable) Coop education expenses (if applicable) J. Required packaging policy elements: 1) Are offers of financial aid always equal to or less than Are offers of financial aid always equal to or less than documented need?
 Does the institution have procedures to give highest priority to the neediest Colorado residents as required by the Colorado College Responsibility Program?
-NOTE: The audit team must make a statement regarding this packaging element, explicitly stating how the institution implements its priority. described in I, J, K below?
-If not, was justification sent to CCHE and approval granted?
-Does the budget include the current year's tuition and fees, recognizing difference in charges for: Full-time enrollment?
-Half-time enrollment?
-Does the budget include books and supplies and recognize difference in costs for: Full-time enrollment?
-Half-time enrollment?
-Half-time enrollment?
-Does the budget provide the cost of living for student and include the following expenses: Housing?
-Food?
-Transportation?
-Clothing, personal maintenance, recreation and entertainment?
-Medical care?
-Child care?
-Required packaging policy elements: Are offers of financial aid always equal to or less than documented need?
-Does the institution have procedures to give highest priority to the neediest Colorado residents as required by the Colorado College Responsibility Program?
-NOTE: The audit team must make a statement regarding this packaging element, explicitly stating how the institution implements its priority. described in I, J, K below?
-If not, was justification sent to CCHE and approval granted? described in I, J, K below?
-If not, was justification sent to following elements:
+NOTE: The audit team must make a statement regarding this packaging element, explicitly stating how the institution implements its priority.

-K. Does the institution's written packaging policy address the YES NO OTHER

-1) Use a published financial aid application deadline or process applications on a rolling award basis?
+K. s the institution's written packaging policy address the owing elements: YES NO OTHER 1) Use a published financial aid application deadline or process applications on a rolling award basis?
 2) The method by which aid is awarded to less than full-time students?
-3) The methodology for making need-based awards: award some aid to all eligible applicants? award some aid to all the neediest students (e.g., EFC=0), but provides aid to other lower need students if funds are available? attempts to meet full need of the neediest students?
+3) The methodology for making need-based awards: award some aid to all eligible applicants? award some aid to all the neediest students (e.g., EFC=0), but provides aid to other lower-need students if funds are available? attempts to meet full need of the neediest students?
 NOTE: The audit team must include a statement in the compliance report, explicitly describing the institution's packaging priority for need-based applicants